elizabethdaly/data-analysis-project/README.md

 - c is the y intercept

 ### 3.1 Regression in Seaborn <a name="sec3p1"></a>
-In the notebook we first use Seaborn to visualize any linear relationships between our two variables of interest using Seaborn **regplot**.
+In the notebook we first use Seaborn to visualize any linear relationship between our two variables of interest using **regplot** and **lmplot**.
 This does not give us any fitting parameters such as the slope and intercept of the linear fit, or any metrics to assess the quality of the fit, but it's a good start.
 Here we plot the best straight lines through smoker and non-smoker data points, as found by Seaborn.
 We will look at these categories again later on in this section.

 ![SeabornFit](images/lmplotSmoke.png)